 Before you decide to take a baecation with your mate you must have a discussion, and in this discussion be totally honest about your expectations for the trip:

 - How will we get to the airport?
 Together?
 Apart?
-When I went away with my boyfriend I was a little annoyed that he didn’t come pick me up and we just go to the airport together.
-Granted he lives in Harlem and I live in Brooklyn (two different worlds) but it was 3 AM and I was a female in a taxi cab by myself.
+When I went away with my now ex-boyfriend I was a little annoyed that he didn’t come to pick me up and we just go to the airport together.
+Granted he lives in Harlem and I live in Brooklyn (two different worlds) but it was 3 AM and I am a female in a taxi cab by myself.
 I’ll admit it was scary but I got to the airport safely.
 What I would’ve preferred was for us to go together.
-Again, maybe you guys are not as particular.
+Again, maybe you are not as particular.

 My best advice is to keep the peace, ignore little idiosyncrasies and live in the moment, at least until the vacation is over.